hn/reolink-camera/README.md

 ### Unpack firmware

 Firmware `RLC-410-5MP_448_19061407` is available from Reolink's support website.
-With [unpack-novatek-firmware.pl](unpack-novatek-firmware.pl) one can download the firmware file and extract bootloader, kernel and root filesystem:
+With [unpack-novatek-firmware.pl](unpack-novatek-firmware.pl) (Update: [pakler](https://github.com/vmallet/pakler) probably is a better option) one can download the firmware file and extract bootloader, kernel and root filesystem:

 ```